Shopify CRO for Beginners: Essential Tips and Strategies

 How can I make it easier for visitors to sign up?

 The best part?
 There are plenty of tools available today that make it easy to create effective A/B tests.
-For example, tools like FigPii and Optimizely allow you to set up tests quickly and easily without having to write any code yourself!
+For example, tools like FigPii and Optimizely allow you to set up tests quickly and easily without writing code!

-Customer satisfaction is a major part of selling products, especially with great customer service.
-If a customer is happy with their shopping experience and feel like the company knows them, they are more likely to tell others about their experience, thus increasing the likelihood of future sales.
+Customer satisfaction is a major part of selling products, especially with excellent customer service.
+If a customer is happy with their shopping experience and feels like the company knows them, they are more likely to tell others about it, thus increasing the likelihood of future sales.

 Instead of focusing your efforts on trying to buy your way into customer loyalty with discounts, tiered pricing, and unique rewards programs for loyal customers, focus on what you can do today to create a great experience that will increase customer satisfaction.